How Diabetes Affects Your Feet and Diabetic Foot Care

 How does diabetes affect the feet?

-When the arteries that supply blood to the feet are blocked, the feet do not get sufficient amount of blood supply to keep the feet healthy.
+When the arteries that supply blood to the feet are blocked, the feet do not get sufficient amount of blood supply to keep them healthy.
+In such a case, it takes a long time for the foot to heal when it is injured.

 People with diabetes must take proper care of their feet and check their feet regularly for minor cuts, cracks, and bruises.